21 fantastic things to do in Japan

 10. Watch Koi in canals in Hida

 Close to Takayama you can find the village of Hida, which is a very cute village.
 The absolute highlight are the small canals with koi in them.
-The canals are very scenic and the fish make it even better.
+The canals are very scenic, and the fish make it even better.
 The fish are not in the canals in winter.
-Other things to do in Hida are the very pretty Enkoji temple, the lovely Festival Square, Seiganji Temple, and almost communistic looking city hall.
-This village is not one of the biggest highlights if Japan, but a lovely three hour trip from Takayama.
+Other things to do in Hida are the very pretty Enkoji Temple, the lovely Festival Square, Seiganji Temple, and the almost communistic-looking city hall.
+This village is not one of the biggest highlights of Japan, but it is a lovely three-hour trip from Takayama.

 Tourist occurrence: Very low